 It is fairly easy to install most rubber kitchen flooring and is generally suitable for DIY installation.
 For example, if you are installing roll or sheet rubber in this space, you will simply have to roll out the rubber flooring and cut it to size.
 Rubber tiles are even easier to install, allowing you to place them down in the pattern of your choice directly over the subfloor.

-Rubber flooring can be simply laid onto a subfloor or over old hard-surface flooring, or it can be adhered to the surface below with adhesive tape or special glue.
+Rubber flooring can be simply laid onto a subfloor or over old hard-surface flooring, or it can adhere to the surface below with adhesive tape or special glue.
 If the subfloor is wood or another material that is susceptible to water damage, you should protect it from moisture that can get through the seams between rubber flooring tiles or sheets.
-This may require a moisture barrier or sealing the subfloor or old finished flooring below.
+This may require a moisture barrier or seal the subfloor or old finished flooring below.

 The kitchen is a place where cooks spend long periods of time standing on a daily basis.

 With hard-surface flooring, this can cause standing fatigue, which can lead to leg pain and back problems over time.
 However, this problem is largely alleviated with rubber kitchen flooring because the material conforms to the shape of your foot, creating a gentle, comfortable surface for you to stand and walk on.